-A key to DAM maintenance is gathering user feedback on what’s working and what’s not.
-A survey offers quick responses and an easy way to review and organize data while a focus group provides a more conversational opportunity for feedback.
-Below is a set of questions and some multiple choice options intended to elicit feedback from users and spur conversation about the system.
-We recommend choosing a question from each section or focusing on two to three sections at a time.
+Below are user feedback questions — both open-ended and multiple choice — that are intended to elicit feedback from users and spur conversation about the system.
+We recommend choosing a question from each section, or focusing on two to three sections at a time, to keep the process manageable.

 - Are you trying to solve a specific problem?